 You also learn about the teaching methods of British professors and the educational format of the Study London Program, including internships, academic policies, and field trips.
 Students receive academic advising and finalize their course registration during orientation.

 You have additional orientation sessions on enrollment at the University of Oxford and at the University of the West Indies School of Nursing, Mona, in Kingston, Jamaica.

 Redefine the way you live and learn in London through our cultural events, such as:

-Although your adventure begins in London, our field trips take you to other great cities in England to provide contrast and context for what you are learning in London.
-You share a portion of the cost with IES Abroad.
+Even though your adventure starts in London, our field trips take you beyond the city to discover the culture and traditions of your host country.
+These trips are subsidized by IES Abroad, though additional costs may apply.
 Past destinations are listed below.
 IES Abroad field trip destinations, activities, and length of stay may vary according to term and availability.

-Stongehenge, Bath, and Salisbury
+Stonehenge, Bath, and Salisbury